jdivine/heyhey/README.md

 ## Future enhancements for hypothetical production use
-- an ingress with TLS enabled
 - Auth layer somewhere
+- An ingress with TLS enabled
 - Network security policies
 - RBAC roles
+- Add a horizontal pod autoscaler
 - Pipeline checks for dependency vulnerabilities / code quality / code security
-- Add a horizontal pod autoscaler
 - Non-root Dockerfile
 - More efficient Docker build
 - More verification in helper script to make more foolproof